 Aggravation of Pre-existing Conditions: Ozone may increase sensitivity to bronchia constrictors, including allergens, especially individuals with asthma.

 Chronic Condition: Long term health effects are not expected from exposures to ozone.
-A partial tolerance appears to develop with repeated exposures.

 For safety protection, personal awareness of an odor of ozone should not be relied upon.
 Instrumentation and equipment should be